uw-loci/EBEAM_dashboard/instrumentctl/README.md

 | +148   | Operation Log                         | 40 bytes | Detailed log of recent operations.         |

 ### Inputs / Outputs:
-The OMROM G9SP controller is able to be configure to have a total of 20 inputs and 16 outputs.
-This is important to consider when parsing the responce data becuase not considering these constrains given the data would lead to parsing the reserve sections which would led to undefined behavior.
+The OMRON G9SP controller is able to be configured to have a total of 20 inputs and 16 outputs.
+This is important to consider when parsing the response data because not considering these constraints given the data would lead to parsing the reserve sections which would lead to undefined behavior.

 #### Data Flags:
 Each Input or output get one bit:<br>
 0 : Terminal OFF (or error(errors are only possible for inputs)).<br>
 1 : Terminal ON.<br>

 #### Status Flags: <br>
 0 : Error <br>
 1 : Normal operation (no error).<br>

-And error is this section is cause by disconnected lines, ground fault, or short-circuit.
+An error is this section is caused by disconnected lines, ground fault, or short-circuit.

 The cause of the error can be found in the Error Causes sections

 #### Error Causes sections:
-Each input is given a nibble to indicate which cause set the status flag off below are the decimal repersentation of the nibble value and there corresponding error meaning.
+Each input is given a nibble to indicate which cause set the status flag off below are the decimal representation of the nibble value and their corresponding error meaning.

 Inputs:<br>
 0 : No error<br>